mynios-labs/vineledgerpro-ezwop/replit.md

 - Title rewriting (3 variations per listing)
 - Description generation
 - Message triage and reply drafting

+**NOT Used For:**
+- Pricing suggestions (removed - user sets all prices manually)
+- Dimension estimates (removed - user measures and enters manually)

 **Cost Optimization:** AI is used only for text generation; all policy checks and calculations are deterministic